-Thursday's bond market has opened in negative territory again as investors sell holding to capture profits form the recent rally.
-The stock markets are showing minor losses with the Dow down 2 points and the Nasdaq down 10 points.
-The bond market is currently down 2/32, which will likely push this morning's mortgage rates higher by approximately .125 of a discount point.
+Monday's bond market has opened in positive territory despite slightly stronger than expected economic data.
+The stock markets are relatively calm with the Dow and Nasdaq both down approximately 2 points.
+The bond market is currently up 12/32, which will likely improve this morning's mortgage rates by approximately .250 of a discount point.

 Please let me know if I can provide loan information for any of your clients.
 I would be happy to quickly pre-qualify them, provide loan scenarios, or help improve their credit position to obtain a lower interest rate.